Legionella Risk Assessment

 Under the Health and Safety Executives Approved Code of Practice (AcoP) L8 guidance there is a requirement for all commercial water systems to have a Legionella Risk Assessment.
 As per the AcoP L8; This Approved Code of Practice applies to the control of legionella bacteria, in any undertaking involving a work activity managed by you or on your behalf.
 It applies to premises controlled in connection with a trade, business or other undertaking where water is used or stored; and where there is a means of creating and transmitting water droplets (aerosols) which may be inhaled, causing a reasonably foreseeable risk of exposure to legionella bacteria.

 A suitable risk assessment will identify and asses the risk of being exposed to legionella bacteria from water systems on the premises.
 It will also provide a list of control measures that should be taken to minimise the risk of bacterial growth in these water systems.
-These control measures may take the form of remediations such as: removing deal legs; removing underused water tanks; or increasing hot water storage temperatures.
+These control measures may take the form of remediations such as: removing dead legs; removing underused water tanks; or increasing hot water storage temperatures.

 What can Hydro-X do for your legionella risk assessment?